Want to know more?

 But you do put them under pressure?

 Gass: Yes, of course.
 Pressure per se is not illegal.
 Many debtors would not pay without pressure.
 Clients come to us precisely because we are creative specialists in pressure scenarios.
 Often our clients themselves have tried everything possible in vain: talking, sending reminders, prosecuting, etc. But the debtors have stalled or tricked them, for example by transferring their income or assets to others.
 Clients expect us to uncover such machinations and put the debtor in a situation where he has to pay.
 And that’s where we are very creative and push the envelope.
+Lagler: You should keep the following in mind.
+Before any pressure scenario takes place, personal contact with the debtor is the first step.
+We want to know his point of view and negotiate a fair solution first.
+Only when he blocks are further steps taken.

 Would you also use physical force?